federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### Notification Compiler and eMailer

 This section performs the following tasks:
-- Gets the current data and time.
+- Gets the current date and time.
 - Concatenates insert records or no records to insert notification strings, update records or no records to update notification strings, number of obsolete records deleted, plus date and time into one message string.
-- Emails the message string to an administrator.

-##### Notification Compiler and eMailer

-This section performs the following tasks:
-- Gets the current data and time.
-- Concatenates insert records or no records to insert notification strings, update records or no records to update notification strings, plus date and time into one message string
 - Emails the message string to an administrator.

 #### REMOVE_BROKEN_URL_WMS_ESRI_REST